 We invest by ourselves or jointly with other funds and/or management of the portfolio company, depending on the opportunity.
-If we are participating in an investment with one or more co-investors, our investment is likely to be smaller than if we were investing alone.

-In July 2012, the SEC granted us the Co-Investment Order that expands our ability toco-invest with certain of our affiliates under certain circumstances and any future business development company or closed-end management investment company that is advised (or sub-advised if it controls the fund) by the Adviser, or any combination of the foregoing, subject to the conditions in the Co-Investment Order, including approval of each such transaction by a "required" majority.
-A "required" majority is a vote of both a majority of our directors who have no financial interest in the transaction and a majority of the directors who are not interested persons of the Company.
+In July 2012, the SEC granted us the Co-Investment Order that expanded our ability toco-invest, under certain circumstances, with certain of our affiliates, including Gladstone Investment and any future business development company or closed-end management investment company that is advised (or sub-advised if it controls the fund) by the Adviser, or any combination of the foregoing, subject to the conditions in the Co-Investment Order.
+Since 2012, we have opportunistically made several co-investments with Gladstone Investment pursuant to the Co-Investment Order.
+We believe the Co-Investment Order has enhanced and will continue to enhance our ability to further our investment objectives and strategies.
+If we are participating in an investment with one or more co-investors, whether or not an affiliate of ours, our investment is likely to be smaller than if we were investing alone.